Frontenac Secondary School

-Frontenac Secondary School is a high school in the west-end of Kingston, Ontario, Canada, operated by the Limestone District School Board.
-Its sports teams play under the nickname "Frontenac Falcons".
+Frontenac Secondary School is a high school in the west end of Kingston, Ontario, Canada.
+The Limestone District School Board operates it.
+The team plays under the nickname "Frontenac Falcons".

 History

 Frontenac Secondary School was founded in 1957 as Collins Bay High School and adopted its current name in 1964.
-Frontenac's enrollment is around 1,200 students.
-In 2006, construction began on a major extension which includes a new library, a media room, an elevator, and several additional computer labs and classrooms.
+In 2006, construction began on a major extension, which includes a new library, a media room, an elevator, and several additional computer labs and classrooms.